 He adds, however, that the origins of this drink are murky.
 Per one theory, it was first mixed 300 years ago to mask the rank taste of raw scotch, then a moonshine-like hooch; spices and hot water offset the burn.
 Another theory posits the drink as deriving from Tod’s well, the water source in central Edinburgh which provided the city’s earliest clean drinking supplies.
 But Herlihy, a proud Irishman, prefers the notion that credits a fellow countryman with its invention.

 Robert Bentley Todd, a doctor, was renowned for prescribing hot, brandy-based drinks as medicine.
 Doctor Todd’s theory wasn’t pure quackery, either; recent studies have shown that hot, spicy drinks promote mucus secretions in the nose and mouth.
 These, of course, act as the first natural defense against infections by viruses or bacteria.
 Yet you don’t need to be sniffling to justify a toddy or two today, or even be a confirmed whiskey drinker.
 These are versatile drinks, per Herlihy, with few hard and fast rules.
 “You can’t go wrong, and there are endless family recipes,” he says.
 “I love substituting hot water for hot apple cider.”
 Indeed, many of the best American ski resorts are offering their own distinctive riffs on the classic recipe this winter.
-Alas, our top picks for elevated sips.
+Alas, here are our four top picks for elevated sips that will have you dreaming of luxury winter getaways.

 The Brass Tag | Deer Valley, UT